Creatine is a made up of 3 amino acids that our bodies produce naturally and which we can consume from foods such as meat and fish.

 2. Enhances Protein Synthesis

-Increased protein synthesis is brought about by having more energy to do more intensive work (point 1) and the more volumnized a muscle is, the more it will enhance protein synthesis (point 3) as well as deter the breakdown of protein.
+Increased protein synthesis is brought about by having more energy to do more intensive work (point 1) and the more volumnized a muscle is, the more it will enhance protein synthesis (point 3).

 However, the point is to use the extra mass and strength gains from this “water weight” to do a more intensive weight lifting workout which will then stimulate real muscle hypertrophy.